Taxonomist, Art Information Commons

 Digital Assets Processing Archivist/Video Preservation Project Manager

 Brooklyn Academy of Music (BAM) Hamm Archives, Brooklyn, NY

 - Project manager and liaison with the NYPL Performing Arts Library (LPA) for digitizing BAM’s collection of U-matic and DVCam tapes of performances from 1983-2011.
 (1165 tapes recording 675 performances)

 - Oversaw retrieval and transfer of videotapes from LPA to MediaPreserve.
-Meticulously generated spreadsheets that will inform the digital files embedded metadata, with information gleaned from NYPL catalog records and individual tape labels.
+Meticulously generated spreadsheets that informed the digital files embedded metadata, with information gleaned from NYPL catalog records and individual tape labels.

 - Managed a historical research project in collaboration with Brooklyn Public Library and Brooklyn Daily Eagle that resulted in adding over 1000 productions and 2000 digital assets to our database.